-An activity defines one or more kinds of work product and one or more kinds of task, and gives guidance on how to use these in the context of using some practice.
+An activity defines one or more kinds of work items and gives guidance on how to preform these,

 Activity space

 A placeholder for something to be done in the software engineering endeavor.
 A placeholder may consist of zero to many activities.